Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Progress Bar on Form

-The display is self-explanatory.
-At the start of the Program, the ProgressCounter Form opens and initializes the fields with the Values of Program Name, Total Records to process, and the process Start Time.
-Subsequent calls to the controlling program will update the Processed number of records and Process Time.
-When the process is complete the End Time control is updated and the Form stays displayed for 4 seconds, giving enough time to view the Total Time taken for processing, and then closes automatically.
+The display is intuitive and self-explanatory.
+At the beginning of the program, the ProgressCounter form opens automatically, initializing its fields with key information such as the Program Name, Total Records to process, and the Start Time.
+As the process runs, subsequent calls to the controlling procedure update the number of records processed and the elapsed processing time in real-time.

-4. Change the Captions of other labels with the descriptions as shown above following the same procedure.
+6. Change the Captions of other labels to match the descriptions shown above, following the same procedure.

-5. Now, we are left with six Labels, 3 with dark backgrounds, and 3 Labels with white backgrounds arranged horizontally at the bottom.
+7. Now, we are left with six Labels, three with dark backgrounds and three with white backgrounds, arranged horizontally at the bottom.
 Display the Property Sheet of these controls and change their Name Property as given below:

 • Name = lblProgram (label to the right of Program:)